hiveot/hub.capnp/docs/README-TD.md

 Note: The specification 'requires' a 'forms' element in each action affordance.
 WoST deviates from the standard in that the 'forms' element is not used for individual actions, events and properties.
-Instead, a single generic mqtt address format is used of "things/{id}/action/{name}".
+Instead, a single generic address format is used of "things/{id}/action/{name}".
 Ideally this can be defined generically at the top level of the TD but no such specification exists at the time of writing.
 This section might be revised in the future.